Mardi Himal Base Camp Trek - 7 Days

 Farewell Dinner

-We will celebrate our successful trek with a goodbye supper in Kathmandu after the trek.
+We will celebrate our successful trek with a farewell dinner in Kathmandu after the trek.
 This is a great opportunity to share stories from your adventure and provide us with your feedback.
-We will also present you with a certificate of achievement to recognize your incredible accomplishment.
+We will also present you with a certificate of achievement to recognise your incredible accomplishment.

 Departure